 A story of growth rooted in Christmas tradition.

 Yuval Zommer is better known for his stunning non-fiction books on the animal kingdom The Big Book of… series.
 Nature is clearly of great importance to Zommer, and it shows in The Tree That’s Meant To Be.
 At its core, this book is about the seasons, growth and patience.
-Patience in nature and ourselves.
 Growth is a gradual process, both physically and emotionally.

-The story is more EYFS/KS1, but there’s plenty of rich discussion for all ages.
-For example, the book’s title, which is a repeated line.
-These give moments for the reader to reflect and think about who we are and why we’re here.
+The story is best suited to children in the early years and infant classes, but there’s plenty of fruitful discussion for all ages.
+For example, the book’s title, which is a refrain provides moments for the reader to reflect and think about who we are and why we’re here.

 Every word in this book seems carefully chosen.
 For instance, why do the forest animals dress the tree and not decorate it?
 It’s a lovely example of how a choice of one word can open up a discussion.